G – Definition of Ailments

 – Glycerin – See Glycerol

-– Glycerol – Syrupy liquid prepared by hydrolysis of fats and oils for use as a lotion.
+– Glycerol – Syrupy liquid prepared by hydrolysis of fats and oils for use as a skin lotion.
 (Return to Glycerin)

 – Glycogen – A polysaccharide (complex carbohydrate) that is the main form in which glucose is stored in the body, primarily in the liver and muscles.
 It is converted back into glucose as needed to supply energy.
 White polysaccharide sugar, derived from glucose, that is the principal form in which carbohydrate is stored in tissue.